nofitnessforpurpose/WebTools/OPKEditor3/README.md

 A modern, web-based editor for Psion Organiser II Data Packs (OPK files).
 This tool allows you to create, view, and edit OPK files, including OPL procedures, data files, and notepad entries.

+This repository is intended to be viewed <a href="https://nofitnessforpurpose.github.io/WebTools/OPKEditor3/">here</a>

 ## Features

 *   **Modern UI**: A completely redesigned interface with a dark/light theme system.